kiboschool/course-programming-2/src/revision/w1-oop-intro/exercises.md

 print(my_account.withdraw(200)) #Displays False
 print(my_account)  # Display "Mehdi's account balance is 80"
 ```

+Once you've convinced yourself that your code is correct.
+Run `python3 test.py`: You should pass 7/7 tests

 ### Optional challenge: Putting it all together
 The final step to having a useful bank account is being able to transfer our balance to other people's accounts.